Jimster710/DndCampaign1/content/Characters/NPCs/Bandits/RotThorn.md

 RotThorn apparently ordered [[Stanley]] to dispatch of one of his Lieutenants that failed to defend the Bandit Encampment or defeat the Druidess Goblin.

+[[Yosim Standengarden]] found a strange room in [[Lady Sturmlith's Brothel]] with what is clearly an image of a seafaring man with dark hair.
+When light hit the painting, the familiar sigil of RotThorn reflected in the painting.